bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 Hugo’s server is configurable and can also show a private preview under a public URL.
 But it's **not** a full-fledged web server.
 {{< /mnote >}}

-The pages are rendered into the memory and the site is served under <http://localhost:1313> by default.
+The HTML pages are rendered into memory and the site is served under <http://localhost:1313> by default.

 - The flag `-D` lets Hugo include **drafted** files.
 All files created with `hugo new` are usually configured as drafts, using `draft: true` in the front-matter.
 When a Markdown file is ready for [publishing]({{< relref "doc/intro/workflow/publish" >}}), we need to remove this entry or change it to `draft: false`.